The Ledge

 If she is clad in blue, then her enemy is green, and their beloved all last season had been swimming in blue, swimming so long he could not any longer without drowning, and now absolutely required the domain of green and its ebullient life, the reflection of light off of chlorophyll to restore him and cast him anew, and what was Miss Blue to do?
 There was only one of him, one laser focus of his eye.
 So she remained in the shadows, mourning in indigo while immersing herself in the pain of bearing witness of the truths of green that were locked to her.
 And how far she had gone to places that were verboten, that may not have even been real!

 She stepped awkwardly into her enemy's ways, but she could not mimic them, and there was no way around this inadequacy, for he needed them all... but what he did not know he needed was one wearing green as blue would, in utter misery and villainous spite, for that, too, was a truth, and her nemesis was vibrant, a daytime veranda queen, while she was a swamp creature out of line of his sight... and she thought she had solved it with this new equilibrium, but there was never any such thing, because her enemy – limitlessly talented – spat out emerald knives at the swiftest provocation showing that she, too, had more than a foot in the darkness and the swamp forces at her command, and he delightedly caught them all in their tango, and died in the muck, never minding who sang those bubbling murmurs in his last drifting moments while his queen turned her back and frolicked off with his light.
 Oh, those things she could never do!
 Those ways she could never be that her beloved so needed.
 This was her present time and sometime it would end.
-She was still in the cathedral, even if she sang in the dirge.
+She was still in the cathedral, even if she sang the dirge.
 If she rejected green altogether she would be outside, and she would be nothing – unthinkable – so yes, the medicine was in the pain and who hurt her also helped her.

+She watches her sister's performance under the light.
+How loved she is in her verdant silks made specifically to send her into herself and come out with a new discovery that all can witness.
 What creation comes of his whims!
-She catches her breath to receive the lord's vision.
+She catches her breath to receive their lord's vision.
 How it loves her!
 How his light shines only for her.
 She can not help but see through his eye, and see her through his eye.
 Of course all in the black room are rewarded with his vision in their own way.
 But whose way can be utterly deepest?
 Is her context not richest?
 She alone can witness green's elation and blue's pain woven into inseparable strands... a new understanding.
-It is exactly as she had suspected, but now – how!? - reflected so painfully back to her in true life!
+It is exactly as she had suspected, but now – how!? - reflected so painfully back to her in actual life!

-She takes off her black overcoat, underneath which is the shirt she admired in the mirror: nauseatingly green, with little red flowers running down in straight sewn lines, unbalanced with shimmering deep blue jewels on top, far gaudier than she would normally wear and something that begs an undersea outfit.
+She takes off her black overcoat, underneath which is the shirt she admired in the mirror: nauseatingly green, with little red flowers running down in straight lines, unbalanced with shimmering deep blue jewels on top, far gaudier than she would normally wear and something that begs an undersea outfit.

 Her brother beside her looks her up and down, dispassionately studying her body from foot to shoulder.